Parkview School of MLS: Program Tuition and Expenses

-Students are required to have health insurance during the 12 month program.
+Students are required to have health insurance during the entire program.

 Uniforms and Lab coats

 Uniforms must be provided by the student.
 The uniform consists of scrub top and pants and appropriate shoes.
-The School of Medical Laboratory Science follows Parkview Medical Center's Color by Discipline uniform policies.
-Under this policy, students cannot wear matching scrub top and pants that are a certain color.
+The School of Medical Laboratory Science follows Parkview's color by discipline uniform policy.
 For more information, see the school's policies.
 Lab coats are provided and laundered by the hospital.
 Safety goggle and gloves ae provided by the hospital.